ECheynet/MannModel1994/README.md

 - A LiveScript for the example file
 - A data file GreatBeltSpectra.mat that contains the wind spectra from the Great belt bridge experiment for comparison with the computed spectra.

-This is the first version of the submission.
-Some bugs may still exist.
 Any question, comment or suggestion is warmly welcomed.

 References